-One way of preventing elder abuse is by carefully choosing an adequate nursing home facility.
+One way of preventing elder abuse is by carefully choosing a trusted nursing home facility.
 Factors like money, distance, and available services can all impact your decision-making process, but the time it takes to find the ideal nursing home is certainly worthwhile to ensure the safety and well-being of your loved one.
-Keep reading to learn more about what you should consider when choosing the right nursing home for your loved one has been subjected to abuse at their facility, contact an elder abuse attorney to help you get through this time of need and take legal action.
+Keep reading to learn more about what you should consider when choosing the right nursing home for your loved one in Charleston, WV.

 Consider the Cost Of Living

 Whether your loved one needs a short-term or a long-term stay, you always want to make sure they’re staying at the best nursing home possible.
 As with all things in life, finances do play a role in determining which facility your senior can move into.
 If they are only in need of short-term care while they recover from a hospital stay, Medicare covers all eligible expenses for the first 20 days of their time in a nursing home.

 If they need long-term care, however, Medicare will not pay anything more than those first 20 days.
-Medicaid will usually take over half of the expenses of an extended or permanent stay at a nursing facility, but they stipulate that the senior live in a Medicaid nursing home and have at least one roommate.
+Medicaid will usually take over half of the expenses of an extended or permanent stay at a nursing facility, but they stipulate that the senior must live in a Medicaid nursing home and have at least one roommate.
 Depending on your finances, though, you do have other options available to you.

 Funding a Long-Term Nursing Home Stay